-La Cocina was born out of a belief that a community of natural entrepreneurs, given the right resources, can create self-sufficient businesses that benefit themselves, their families, their community, and the whole city.
-The food that has come out of this kitchen since 2005 reflects that aspiration and, quite simply, tastes amazing.
+La Cocina was born out of a belief that a community of talented natural entrepreneurs, given the right resources, can create self-sufficient businesses that benefit themselves, their families, their community, and the whole city.
+The food that has come out of our kitchen since 2005 reflects that aspiration and, quite simply, tastes amazing.

 La Cocina (pronounced la co-see-nah, meaning “The Kitchen” in Spanish) was inspired by its current home, San Francisco’s Mission District.
-This ethnically diverse and economically vulnerable neighborhood that thrives in part due to the many small informal businesses that serve the community.
+This ethnically diverse and economically vulnerable neighborhood thrives in part due to the many small informal businesses that serve the community.
 Food lies at the heart of this community, and you don’t have to look far to find hidden entrepreneurs in the kitchens of many homes.

 Recognizing a need to formalize these food businesses and the opportunity created when you turn inconsistent and illegal home restaurants into sustainable legal businesses, organizations like Arriba Juntos, The Women’s Initiative for Self-Employment and The Women’s Foundation of California and one very special and visionary anonymous donor created La Cocina.
 La Cocina is both the space—a modern building and commercial kitchen—and the program—an innovative business incubator that supports a growing roster of small businesses.

 La Cocina is a home for close to 40 up-and-coming businesses (like mi morena, left) and a growing roster of graduates, representing all aspects of local food.

 Since 2005, La Cocina has focused, exclusively, on the project of small business incubation, with a vision to increase inclusivity in the food industry and offer equitable opportunity for living-wage work and asset generation.